syple/generator-ramlang/README.md

 # generator-ramlang

 RAMLang is a simple and easy to use command line tool.
 It's main goal is to provide [AngularJS](http://angularjs.org) services which help communicate with RESTful API's.
 How it works is it takes a [RAML](http://raml.org/) spec document and generates the RESTful resources in a contained module.
-Optionally you can choose which API resource you want to generate and also extent on top on the generated source.
+Optionally you can choose which API resource you want to generate and also extend on top of the generated source.

 ## Prerequisites
 [node.js](http://nodejs.org/) ~0.10.0